HOME | ABOUT | BLOG | CONTACT | JUKE-BOX | MEMORIAL | SOJOURNERS | SOUVENIRS | THANKS | SITE MAP

 All through that week she’d known.
 But she didn’t have it in her heart to tell me.
 She said she didn’t know how to tell me.
 Even as we’d chatted through the day, she’d known, but couldn’t find it in her heart to say.
 For so long, she’d known what that place had been to me, what it meant to me, and, in many ways, how it saved my life, even to the few weeks before I’d left home and moved so far away.
 She knew, she understood and she anticipated the crushing devastation that the news would inflict.
 Even as she placed the paper on the table, words failed.
 Mothers know.
 Mine knew me.

-The years have passed, as years do, all 43 of them.
-And as I type this tonight, only a day from the 43rd anniversary of the event, as has been all through each and every day, month and year prior, I can still close my eyes, and in the darkness behind shuttered lids, in my mind, my heart and my soul I can travel back to the gravel parking area, in front of the old plantation-like main house.
-I can hear the juke box singing from inside the main door in the centre of the large front porch that spanned the entire length of the house, and with the same joyful anticipation I had back then, I climb the old wooden stairs, walk into the main foyer, see the people wandering about, talking, laughing, some holding a drink.
+The years have passed, as years do, and as I type this "memoir", as has been all through each and every day, month and year prior, I can still close my eyes, and in the darkness behind shuttered lids, in my mind, my heart and my soul I can travel back to the gravel parking area, in front of the old plantation-like main house.
+I can hear the juke-box playing from inside and thorough the main door in the centre of the large front porch that spanned the entire length of the house, I can hear the voices of some who sang with the tunes recorded on the 7-inch vinyl platters, and with the same joyful anticipation I had back then, I climb the old wooden stairs, walk into the main foyer, see the people wandering about, talking, laughing, some holding a drink.
 I can still smell the various colognes and hear, over the music coming from the rear room to the right, conversations and laughter.
-The room, with it’s black floor, small, round tables round the perimeter, juke box against the wall to the right as I enter, and people, dancing… And HOW they dance!
+The room, with it’s black floor, small, round tables round the perimeter, juke-box against the wall to the right as I enter, and people, dancing… And HOW they dance!

 Many of them are now “gone”.
 I always wonder how many are still around, still alive.
 I always wonder how many of them still remember.
 And I do suppose, I always will.
 I like to think of those who’ve “left” as having gone back to G’s, some-where up in the vast and endless night skies, to where the music still plays, the vignettes of Life continue, and they all still dance… and HOW they dance!

 And as for George, the owner of Mr. G’s Round Hill Lodge?
-Well, I can’t be certain where he is these days, other than one place where I can guarantee he remains and will be, safe, sound, respected and much Loved… and that’s in my heart, where he’ll stay until I too am blessed with the ability to return, to travel up that dark old dirt road, through the woods, over the brook, past the spring-fed chilly pool, to the gravel lot at the foot of the old wooden stairs where again, I’ll climb up to the front door, and with the same joyful anticipation of then, walk through and in to that room in the back… AND HOW I’LL DANCE AGAIN!
+Well, as "Time", in its apathy, will do, along with so very many of those of us "of The Lodge", I can guarantee he remains and will be, safe, sound, respected and much Loved… in my heart, where he’ll stay until I too am blessed with the ability to return, to travel up that dark old dirt road, through the woods, over the brook, past the spring-fed chilly pool, to the gravel lot at the foot of the old wooden stairs where again, I’ll climb up to the front door, and with the same joyful anticipation of then, walk through the foyer and in to that room in the back… and hopefully, Pat Rainey too, will be there, very much a part of the heart and soul of the throng, perhaps dancing as she did, spirit high and mighty.
+AND HOW I’LL DANCE AGAIN in the company of the very BEST people any one of us could hope to become acquainted with, ever, in our life-times!

 *Good morning heart-ache, here we go again.